Skip to content

 The view a tech actually wants.
 One clock, one line at a time.

-A tech doesn't need the full RO writer, doesn't need the dispatch board, doesn't need the CRM.
+A tech doesn't need the full RO writer, doesn't need the floor board, doesn't need the CRM.
 They need to see what's theirs to work on, clock in to one line at a time, drop a photo when the customer needs to authorize more work, and request a part when they hit something unexpected.
-Bay is that screen.
-Built for a phone in a tech's pocket, not a desktop in an office.
+Bay is that screen, and it's the only one a mechanic sees.
+They sign in on their phone and land straight in the Bay, nowhere else.
+Or the shop mounts one tablet on the wall and each tech taps their name to open their own bay.
+Built for a pocket, not a desktop in an office.

 Photo + note + part